juan-pineda/Tesis_5_AGN_fitter/README.md

 # Project management

-To monitor and manage the thesis progress please go to the project board.
+To monitor and manage the thesis progress please go to the [project board] (https://github.com/users/juan-pineda/projects/5).

 # Problem Statement